 - Notify employees of the new policies and requirements, anti-retaliation rules, and potential criminal penalties for misrepresentation of vaccination status, among other things;

-- Obtain and maintain official records of an employee’s vaccination status;
+- Obtain and maintain official records of an employee’s vaccination status; and

 - Retain records and make those records available for inspection within the timeframes set forth below, including: